CenturyLinkCloud/PublicKB/DCC Foundation/how-to-securely-connect.md

   ![SSL VPN-Plus](../images/dccf/how-to-securely-connect3.png)

-  If you have a Mac, this step is similar - click on __Click here__ to download the .tgz file and then step through the installation with default options.
+  If you have a Mac, this step is similar &mdash; click on __Click here__ to download the .tgz file and then step through the installation with default options.

   ![SSL VPN-Plus](../images/dccf/how-to-securely-connect3m.png)